 Certainly I have patients referred by other patients who have been happy with their results.
 In fact I have a lot of patients referred by other patients.
 But this is not a competitive “keep up with the Jones’ ” type of thing.
 The motivation to have surgery comes from a concern about a part of their appearance, not a competition with their BFF.
 And yes, I would be naïve to suggest that no one has a quasi-competitive motivation, but they are a distinct minority.

 I guess my bottom line here is if you are considering cosmetic plastic surgery, good for you.
-Seek a board certified plastic surgeon, and discuss what is important to you.
+Seek a board-certified or board-eligible plastic surgeon, and discuss what is important to you.
 Make a sensible decision, and feel good about it.

 That’s all I got.